The Myth of the “Good” Chart: A Look at Elite Destinies and What Actually Makes a Good Life

 To achieve extreme Fu or Gui according to classical mechanics, a chart cannot be perfectly balanced or peaceful.
 Psychologically, this means the individual is not well-rounded.
 They possess immense cognitive clarity (Qing 清) and a highly concentrated, often obsessive, distribution of mental and emotional energy.

-The most powerful charts rely on the concept of “Sickness and Medicine” (病药).
-In psychological terms, the “Sickness” is a deep, driving core wound, deficit, or hyper-fixation.
+The most powerful charts rely on the concept of ‘Sickness and Medicine’ (病药).
+In psychological terms, the ‘Sickness’ is a deep, driving core wound or hyper-fixation; the ‘Medicine’ is the potent coping mechanism or external support that channels that wound into achievement.

 Think about how the archetypal empire-builder operates during their ascent.
 They are often described as possessing a singular, almost obsessive psychological focus.
 Modern visionaries and industry titans are frequently celebrated for working unimaginably grueling hours, risking bankruptcy pouring the entirety of their early wealth into highly uncertain ventures, or even sleeping on factory floors to ensure a product’s survival.
 Their cognitive bandwidth is entirely consumed by their vision.